-These will form the basis of the Impacts Code, being developed under the ISEAL membership application process.
+The following measures will be applied to identify the impact this standard is having on its objective to restore eel populations.
+These form the basis of the Impacts Code, being developed under the ISEAL membership application process and will be published on the SEG website .